Scientific Linux Security Update : java-1.7.0-openjdk on SL6.x, SL7.x i386/x86_64

 DescriptionSecurity Fix(es) :

-- A flaw was found in the Hotspot component in OpenJDK.
-An untrusted Java application or applet could use this flaw to bypass certain Java sandbox restrictions.
+- Multiple flaws were found in the Smart Card IO and Security components in OpenJDK.
+An untrusted Java application or applet could use these flaws to bypass certain Java sandbox restrictions.
+(CVE-2017-10274, CVE-2017-10193)

 SolutionUpdate the affected packages.